How is my privacy protected with THP?

 Before we make an additional use or disclosure of your PHI, we will ask for written permission followed by an authorization call.
 If permission is given and you change your mind later, you may rescind this permission in writing and we will discontinue the use of your PHI in this manner.

-More information regarding the use of your Personal Health Information and our Privacy Practices may be found in your Member Handbook.
+More information regarding the use of your Personal Health Information and our Privacy Practices may be found in your Enrollee Handbook.